nendotools/touchview/README.md

 - addressed issues with determining locked state with quadviews
 - changed scale of viewport overlay settings for more precision

+v0.7
+- added Gizmos for key features
+- added hide/show Gizmo and layout options
+- locked viewport rotation for isometric viewports in quadview to address lock/unlock inconsistencies
+- Fullscreen Toggle no longer maximizes the window, only expands the View3D region

 *many more features are planned for the final version.*

 ##### KNOWN ISSUES: